TristaZeng/ZS-DeconvNet/Python_MATLAB_Codes/ReadMe.md

 <hr>

-<h2  id="Simu 3D SIM">6.
-Generate raw 3D SIM images of beads</h2>
+<h2  id="PSF">6.
+PSF Generation</h2>

+For researchers who cannot get access to the experimental captured PSF, we provide a MATLAB script to generate simulated PSFs.

+<h3> 6.1 Generation of 3D Wide-field PSF </h3>

+We provide script to generate 3D wide-field PSF given the NA, emission wavelength, pixel size, refrative index and PSF size.
+The output can be directly used for our (3D) ZS-DeconvNet.

++ Adjust the parameters in `./data_augment_recorrupt_matlab/GenData4ZS-DeconvNet/create_PSF.m`.
++ Run `./data_augment_recorrupt_matlab/GenData4ZS-DeconvNet/create_PSF.m` and the simulated PSF will be saved to your designated file path.

+<h3> 6.2 Generation of 3D SIM PSF </h3>

-For researchers who cannot get access to the 3D-SIM PSF, we provide a MATLAB script to generate raw 3D-SIM images of a simulated bead given the excitation NA, experimental PSF/OTF of the imaging system, excitation lambda, and pixel size.
-After 3D-SIM reconstruction via either commercial or open-source software, the simulated SR-SIM image stack of beads can be used as PSF input to our ZS-DeconvNet.
+We provide script to generate raw 3D-SIM images of a simulated bead given the excitation NA, PSF/OTF of the imaging system, excitation wavelength, and pixel size.
+After 3D-SIM reconstruction via either commercial or open-source software, the simulated SR-SIM image stack of beads can be used as PSF input to our ZS-DeconvNet-SIM.

 + Run `./data_augment_recorrupt_matlab/GenData4ZS-DeconvNet-SIM/main_create_simu_beads.m` and the generated raw 3D-SIM images of a simulated bead `img_sim` will be saved to your MATLAB workspace.
 + Detailed descriptions of parameters is given in the comments of `./data_augment_recorrupt_matlab/GenData4ZS-DeconvNet-SIM/main_create_simu_beads.m`.
 You can change them according to your needs.